Needlesslord/Research-Project-Installer/docs/README.md

 This web page and the [GitHub repository](https://github.com/Needlesslord/Research-Project-Installer) where it is created from are dedicated to what an Installer is and how to create one for your software in Windows using xml integration and the Wix Toolset extension to work wih, with small steps and a solution provided.
 For further information, a bibliography is provided below.

 *Disclaimer!
-If you do not understand a term or need further help with this documentation, please use IT Dictinary pages such as [Computer Hope](https://www.computerhope.com/) or contact me directly at needlesslord@gmail.com.*
+If you do not understand a term or need further help with this documentation, please use IT Dictinary pages such as [Computer Hope](https://www.computerhope.com/) or [Stack Overflow](https://stackoverflow.com/) or contact me directly at needlesslord@gmail.com.*

 ***